 Flavorful Persian Braised Lamb Shanks

-Ingredients5 h servings 432 cals
+Ingredients5 h servings 432

 - Rub 1 tablespoon olive oil over lamb shanks and cover with salt.